felix-clark/nflstats/README.md

 # nflstats

-statistical analysis of NFL players for fantasy football (probably useless)
+statistical analysis of NFL players for fantasy football

-right now the most useful script is draft_projections.py, which allows one to interactively track players as a draft is occuring.
-It sorts by projected value over worst starter in that position, which is not optimal
+right now the most useful script is draft_projections.py, a command-line tool to interactively track players as a draft is occuring.
+It has a few metrics for evaluating draft value.

 no instructions right now because if you're in my league and reading this I don't want to make it too easy for you (especially you, Russell).

-Requirements:
+## Requirements:

 nflgame (by BurntSushi)
+ - although this requirement is being phased out as it lacks python3 support

+pandas 0.22
 seaborn (and its associated requirements: numpy, scipy, pandas, etc.)

 tk

-future (?):
-Beautiful Soup (for scraping ESPN for the latest projections)